philterd/philter/docs/docs/settings.md

 ## Cache Service

 The cache service is required to use [consistent anonymization](other_features/consistent_anonymization.md) and policies stored in Amazon S3.
-Phileas supports Redis as the backend cache.
+Philter supports Redis as the backend cache.
 When Redis is not used, an in-memory cache is used instead.
-The in-memory cache is not recommended because all contents will be stored in memory on the local Phileas instance.
+The in-memory cache is not recommended because all contents will be stored in memory on the local Philter instance.

 The cache will contain sensitive information.
-It is important that you take the necessary precautions to secure the cache itself and all communication between Phileas and the cache.
+It is important that you take the necessary precautions to secure the cache itself and all communication between Philter and the cache.

 | Setting                  | Description                                                       | Allowed Values            | Default Value |
 | ------------------------ | ----------------------------------------------------------------- | ------------------------- | ------------- |